Which Vital Record Information are you Looking for?

 - Date of birth (day, month, and year)

-- Time of birth (recording began in the 1950s)
+- Time of birth (recording did not begin until the 1950s)

 - Parents' names, ages, and addresses